Malkhan52/framer/README.md

 rosrun framer framer "video path" "target path to save frame"

-Use 's' key to save current frame
+### focus into your terminal

-Use Enter key to skip current frame
+Use 's' key to save current frame, 'p' key to skip current frame